regohiro/Uniswap-Clone-V2/README.md

 $ yarn
 ```

-Before deploying to a live network or run test, make sure to fill environment variables:
+Before deploying to a live network or running tests, make sure to fill environment variables:

 ```
 $ cp .env.example .env